OpenTermsArchive/opentermsarchive.org/content/publications/dsa-transparency-reports-tiktok-silent-correction-tests-implementing-regulation/index.md

 The XLSX file handling is, on the whole, sensible: the original spreadsheet was left in place, and a second, updated file was added alongside it.
 The original content therefore remains available, which is good practice.

-However, an approximately 8% difference in file size led us to investigate the supposedly unchanged original XLSX.
-We found that it had been re-exported, introducing previously absent elements, including an embedded PNG watermark, possibly added accidentally.
+However, an approximately 8% increase in file size led us to investigate the supposedly unchanged original XLSX.
+We compared contents through both visual diffing and data comparison and did not find any change in the data.
+With the help of two independent LLMs (`GLM-5-2` and `Claude Fable 5.1-medium`), we identified the source of this size increase to be a background watermark displaying a name.
+That name matches the author recorded in the metadata of the original file and, according to public sources, is TikTok’s EMEA Transparency Program Manager.
+We assume this watermark to have been applied through a re-export of the document for the updated archive, possibly accidentally.

 The updated XLSX file also carries a metadata inconsistency.
 Its first sheet still lists `2026-02-27` as the “Date of the publication of the report”.
 While technically accurate, since the report was first published on that date, the only indication of the correction date is the `_updated_28082026` suffix in the filename; the correction date is not recorded within the file itself.